befort-defever-wedding/befort-defever-wedding.github.io/docs/index.markdown

 # Day-of

 Plans are still being finalized...more to come soon!
+The ceremony will be held at Holy Name Church in Topeka, KS and the reception will be held at the Cider Gallery in Lawrence, KS.

 # Things to do